Planning permission and development management

 Development management is the process that regulates the development and use of land and buildings.

-It involves the handling and determination of planning applications, enforcement action where breaches of control have occurred, and the provision of information and advice about the system generally and individual proposals specifically.
+It involves the handling and determination of planning applications, enforcement action where breaches of planning control have occurred, and the provision of information and advice about the system generally and individual proposals specifically.
 It is a process that most often directly affects individual members of the public.
 Its primary objective is to ensure that changes to our surroundings, buildings and land are right for their purpose and location.

 Officers ensure that development reflects the planning policies of the council contained in the development plan, and takes account of the views of those who may be affected by proposals.
 A framework for development is currently set out in the Chesterfield Borough Council Local Plan; Core Strategy.
 Planning applications are considered against this document but also against any other material planning considerations.